OpenNeuroOrg/openneuro/services/datalad/README.md

+---
+name: DataLad Service
+---

+# DataLad Service

-This provides HTTP interfaces for creating, updating, and exporting DataLad datasets, used by [OpenNeuro](https://openneuro.org).
-Underlying Git / DataLad APIs do not allow for concurrent operations in many cases, to solve this each repo is assigned to an exclusive-read queue.
-Multiple clients accessing one repo requires a higher level API, such as the one implemented in OpenNeuro.
+A backend component of OpenNeuro, this service provides HTTP interfaces for creating, updating, and exporting DataLad datasets, used by [OpenNeuro](https://openneuro.org).
+This allows the OpenNeuro API to queue backend tasks here and asynchronously respond to these signals to update clients.

 # Setup